Read This First

 Prompt 2: This is reductive move to dismiss personal meaning most often based on an equivocation between 1) the intentions for our lives given by an unsubstantiated entity and 2) our emotional experience of meaning?

-The section turns on Misnomer in Equivocation and Philosophical Implications.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Misnomer in Equivocation and Philosophical Implications in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Misnomer in Equivocation distinct from Philosophical Implications.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Misnomer in Equivocation distinct from Philosophical Implications.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Definition